 Manufacturing Mo-99 in Australia

-The facility ensures the long-term sustainability of Mo-99 supply in Australia, and positions Australia to supply bulk molybdenum globally.
+The Mo-99 Manufacturing Facility ensures the long-term sustainability of Mo-99 supply in Australia, and positions Australia to supply bulk Mo-99 globally.

-The ANSTO Synroc® Molybdenum Waste Treatment Facility is under construction, in close proximity to the reactor and manufacturing facility.
+The ANSTO Synroc® Mo-99 Waste Treatment Facility is under construction close to the reactor and manufacturing facility.
 The plant will process and encapsulate liquid waste from nuclear medicine production using ANSTO's Synroc® technology.

 ANSTO's Synroc® technology is an Australian innovation that delivers a permanent, safe and economical way of treating waste from past, current and future manufacture of nuclear medicine and other processes.
 One of its main benefits is that it significantly reduces the volume of nuclear by-products compared to other methods (such as encasement in cement), potentially saving organisations many millions of dollars in the safe storage and ultimate disposal of their waste.